 According to recent Forbes rankings, Boston is 45th on the list as the best place to do business in the country.
 This heavily influences the job growth rate, which stands at 1.5 percent annually.
 Projected job growth in the future is 1.7 percent, while the high-tech sectors enjoy a projected job growth rate of 4.7 percent.

 The cost of doing business has ranked Boston at 199th on the Forbes list, due to the relatively high startup costs for brick-and-mortar facilities and higher cost of living, driven primarily by escalating real estate prices.

-A key measure of labor supply, the unemployment rate is defined as the percentage of the total labor force that is unemployed but actively seeking employment and willing to work.
+A key measure of labor supply, the national unemployment rate is defined as the percentage of the total labor force that is unemployed but actively seeking employment and willing to work.
 Use the links below to see unemployment trends from the 28 major metropolitan markets: